lelandbatey/configDebDev/helpFiles.md

     ./yourProgram || true

 This puts a logical or there, and is the equivenlent of saying `some_thing_which_is_always_false OR true` and thus it will always be able to continue.
 Huzzah!

+### Various things to remember about Vim (and all of your plugins for it)

+*Vanilla Vim Stuff:*

+> `F - <some character>`: Will jump the the next-previous instance of the entered character on the line you are on.

+*Pydoc plugin:*

+> This plugin will look up the built in documentation for various python modules.
+By built in, I mean that it can only access documentation that has been installed into the `man pages` of a system.
+Generally, that rather centralized storage of info can only be added to by a very structured installer like pip, apt-get, etc. So use this for big important stuff, but not for your own work.